 Continuous Glucose Monitoring Systems

-Continuous glucose monitoring (CGM) systems offer a more comprehensive approach to managing diabetes.
-These systems use a small sensor inserted under the skin to continuously measure glucose levels.
-The sensor transmits data wirelessly to a receiver or smartphone app, providing real-time glucose readings and trends.
-CGM systems are particularly beneficial for people who require intensive glucose monitoring, such as those with type 1 diabetes or those on insulin therapy.
+Continuous glucose monitoring (CGM) systems offer an advanced approach to managing diabetes by providing real-time data on glucose fluctuations.
+These systems use a small sensor inserted under the skin to continuously measure glucose levels in the interstitial fluid.
+The sensor sends data wirelessly to a receiver or smartphone app, delivering instant glucose readings and trend information.

 References